BuddyForms/BuddyForms-Geo-My-WP/readme.txt

 == Changelog ==
+= 1.1.18 - 12 May 2020 =
+* Fixed the field validation to avoid run when it is disabled.

 = 1.1.17 - 8 May 2020 =
 * Fixed the location function to save the metas to geo my wp.
 * Improved the location field metas to include the default meta for the email if exist a buddyforms form element email or user_email.